azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 The first step in ....
 In this exercise, you will create .....

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
-If asked to log in, do so using your Microsoft account.
+If you are asked to log in, do so using your Microsoft account.

-2. Click **Cloud Shell** button on top of page
+2. Click on the **Cloud Shell** button at the top of the page

     ![Open Cloud Shell](Images/open-cloud-shell.png)

-    > A banner appear on the back of web page
+    > The Cloud Shell will appear at the bottom of the page

 3. Click **PowerShell (Windows)**